ngocuong0105/dendron-wiki/vault/engineering.MIT.Design and Analysis of Algorithms.md

 ---

 Given an array of intervals `[(s1,f1), (s2,f2) ... ]` - left closed, right opened.
 Select the maximum number of non-overlapping intervals.
+This problem should not be confused with meeting rooms [problem](https://leetcode.com/problems/meeting-rooms-ii/) where we find minimum conference rooms needed (time with max overlap).
+The latter is line sweep.

 **Claim** We can solve this problem using a greedy algorithm.